 In an era of individualism and empowerment, how is the payments industry responding to the needs of vulnerable households?
-This article explores how Request to Pay balances biller priorities with consumer and small business needs and how it can safeguard financially vulnerable customers.
+In this article, we explore how Request to Pay balances biller priorities with consumer and small business needs and how it can safeguard financially vulnerable customers.

 The Choice Factor

-In the United Kingdom today, one in six working households—or 17.4 percent— are living in poverty, 1.5 million consumers are in water poverty, over 20 million people are claiming state benefits, and over 1 in 5 pupils (1.7 million) in England are eligible for school meals (as of Jan 2021).
-Poverty has not gone away, and a large proportion of your fellow men and women —estimates put the figure somewhere between 12 and 24 million adults—are living with debt.
+In the United Kingdom today, one in six working households—or 17.4 percent— are living in poverty, 1.5 million consumers are in water poverty, over 20 million people are claiming benefits, and over 1 in 5 pupils (1.7 million) in England are eligible for school meals (as of Jan 2021).
+Poverty has not gone away, and a large part of the population—between 12 and 24 million adults—are living with debt.

-The regulator (the Financial Conduct Authority, or FCA) has publicly stated that it would like to see more action taken by financial services and commercial firms to protect individuals that display one or more potential characteristics of vulnerability.
-These vulnerabilities include physical and mental health issues, recent life events such as bereavement, capability, and financial resilience.
+The regulator (the Financial Conduct Authority, or FCA) has publicly stated that it would like to see more action taken by financial services and commercial firms to safeguard financially vulnerable customers who display one or more potential characteristics of vulnerability.
+These characteristics include physical and mental health issues, recent life events such as bereavement, capability, and financial resilience.

 When making payments to suppliers, these individuals are faced with stark choices.
 Payment systems today, however, are largely inflexible in their demands.
-Generally, suppliers will demand payment by issuing an invoice to payers for monies due, in a process that hasn’t fundamentally changed for a hundred years.
 Payers rarely have the option to easily discuss their circumstances, negotiate a payment holiday or a part payment to balance their income and outgoings.
 Couple that with, when asked, most billers would prefer some payment rather than no payment.
 But, delivering those options to vulnerable bill payers in a practical way can be non-trivial for businesses that have other things, like economic survival, front of mind.

 One of the secondary consequences of financial vulnerability that impacts directly on billers is the fact that payers commonly default to cash and cheque payments when they’re struggling to manage their bills.
-Defaulting to these aged methods of transacting payments costs the payments industry millions each year.
+Defaulting to these aged payment methods costs the industry millions each year.
 Cash remains the second most frequently used payment method behind debit cards, and reconciling payments is a back-office cost for billers they could well do without.
-As such, billers tend to surcharge these additional payment methods resulting in a “poverty premium” to those who are least able to afford it.
+As such, billers tend to surcharge these payment methods, resulting in a “poverty premium” to those who can least afford it.

 Going mobile with payments has risks to payers